cpeuschel/streamdeck-octodeck/README.md

 2. You should see in the StreamDeck Application under `Custom` the octodeck plugin.

 ## Configuration
-1. Change the font to 18 pt, choose your favourite color and center the title to middle (see e example)
+1. Choose your favourite color and font (see e example)

    ![txt_conf.png](readme/txt_conf.png)
 2. Add your OctoPrint Url e.g `http://192.168.178.13`